magnusdtd/AIC-HCMUS-Fragment-Segmentation/README.md

    - **Docker Compose** for local development.
    - **Kubernetes** manifests for deployment (PostgreSQL, MinIO, app, NGINX).
    - CI/CD pipeline using **GitHub Actions** to build and deploy to **Google Kubernetes Engine (GKE)**.
+   - Uses a Celery worker and **Redis** as the message broker for task queuing.

 ---